claire-codes/blog-com/_posts/2016-04-16-selecting-the-last-n-elements-in-css.markdown

 </ul>
 ```

-Quick, off the top of your head: :older_man:
+Quick, off the top of your head: 👴

 * How would you select only the last list item? `li:last-child`
 * What if we added another item to the list.
 How would you select only the last _2_ elements? `li:nth-last-child(-n+2)`